-The Board must make a decision based upon the merits and justice of the case, but in so doing the Board must apply a policy of the board of directors that is applicable in the case.
+The Board must make its decision based upon the merits and justice of the case, but in so doing the Board must apply a policy of the board of directors that is applicable in that case.

-In making decisions, the Board must take into account all relevant facts and circumstances relating to the case before them.
+Section 99(2) requires the Board to make all its decisions based on the merits and justice of the case.
+In making decisions, the Board must take into account all relevant facts and circumstances relating to the case before it, including the worker's individual circumstances.
 This is required, among other reasons, in order to comply with section 99(2) of the Act.
 In doing so, the Board must consider the relevant provisions of the Act.
 If there are specific directions in the Act that are relevant to those facts and circumstances, the Board is legally bound to follow them.

-The Board also must apply a policy of the Board of Directors that is applicable to the case before them.
-Each policy creates a framework that assists and directs the Board in its decision-making role when certain facts and circumstances come before them.
-If such facts and circumstances arise and there is an applicable policy, the policy must be followed.
+Section 99(2) also requires the Board to apply a policy of the Board of Directors that is applicable to the case before it.
+The policies reflect the obligations and discretion delegated to the Board under the Act.
+Each policy creates a framework that assists and directs the Board in its decision-making role when certain facts and circumstances come before it.
+If such facts and circumstances arise and there is an applicable policy, the policy must be applied.
+Where the Act and policy provide for Board discretion, the Board is also required to exercise the discretion based upon the merits and justice of the case, in accordance with the Act and applicable policy.

-All substantive and associated practice components in the policies in this Manual are applicable under section 99(2) of the Act and must be followed in decision-making.
+All substantive and associated practice components in the policies in this Manual are applicable under section 99(2) of the Act and must be applied in decision-making.
 The term "associated practice components" for this purpose refers to the steps outlined in the policies that must be taken to determine the substance of decisions.
 Without these steps being taken, the substantive decision required by the Act and policies could not be made.